isu-graphicsgroup/website-repo/README.md

 Talks at the graphics working group

+- **12 Apr.
+2019**:
+**Presenter**: Eric Hare
+**Title**: "Building a Trivia Bot that Outperforms Humans with Google’s BERT"
+**Abstract**: One of the first things we need when we build statistical models is a rich set of training data.
+Creating a labeled training dataset is feasible when the dataset has hundreds, or maybe even thousands of rows.
+But the top-performing models on many machine learning tasks do best with millions or even billions of examples.
+How do we automatically build a large training set with billions of examples?
+Enter BERT, Google’s new Natural Language Processing (NLP) language model.
+BERT exploits the key fact that the internet is home to massive amounts of unstructured text data that we can easily incorporate into an NLP model.
+But it goes a step further: BERT automatically masks particular words in sentences, and uses this to create a training dataset automatically.
+For example:
+Input: The woman went to the [MASK1].
+She bought a [MASK2] of milk.
+Labels: [MASK1] = store; [MASK]2 = gallon

+In this talk, I will describe at a high level the BERT language representation model, and how it can be used to train state-of-the-art NLP models.
+I will then demo the question-answering (trivia) bot that we’ve trained with BERT which, by some metrics, can out perform humans on particular question-answering challenges.

 - **5 Apr.
 2019**:
 **Presenter**: Chance Johnstone
 **Title**: "Data Visualization in Sports: A Case Study with NCAA Women’s Hockey Goaltending"